Regional quirks in scrap pricing and operations

 Is there one part of the country that always pays the most?

 Not consistently.
 Mill-adjacent and port-adjacent yards tend to bid higher, but day-to-day prices flip on local mill maintenance, export demand, and freight markets.
-A "best region" for ferrous isn't necessarily best for non-ferrous.
+A "best region" for ferrous (typically the Rust Belt) isn't necessarily best for non-ferrous (often coastal export markets).

 Should I drive across state lines for a better price?